Sha-Group/T-Matrix-Method-Cylinder/README.md

 translation_matrix2.m: Translation matrix from Hankel to Hankel function

 Notice: Large number of Mie series is needed for larger-scale problem.
-T-matrix method is suitable for calculating the scattering of many compact (~10 wavelength) scatters.
+T-matrix method is suitable for many compact (~10 wavelength) scatterers.